veronicachelu/veronicachelu.github.io/content/authors/admin/_index.md

 Currently interested in <span style="color:#00a8e8;">questions</span> related to...

-  * 🤖 acceleration, adaptivity, plasticity, planning for lifelong learning
+  * 🤖 acceleration, adaptivity, plasticity, planning for lifelong learning in AI agents

   * 🧠 neuroplasticity, habitual or goal directed behavior, psychedelic research for
     * therapeutic drug design and psychopathology ⚗️